DiamondLightSource/workflows/docs/how-tos/create-writeable-container.md

 The mounted volume will be shared throughout a workflow run, so multiple steps can share files through `/tmp`.

-Adding the task as below to the worklfow will read the file written in the previous step, and output the content.
+Adding the task as below to the workflow will read the file written in the previous step, and output the content.

 ```yaml
       - name: read-shared-file